ycewe/personal-webpage/README.md

 ycewe.github.io
 ===============
-This is my first try at github!
+This was initially a project to try out Polymer elements.
+Eventually I transformed it into my personal webpage.

 My Github user page is at:
 https://github.com/ycewe/

 My Github Pages repo can be found at: